justinwoo/purescript-toppokki/docs/unsafe.md

 'function(y) { return x; }'
 ```

-There is a built-in detection of incorrect `const` usage (see `extractDefinitions`).
+There is a built-in detection of incorrect `const` usage (see how `extractDefinitions` is defined).
 When there are free variables which appear to be function parameters erased during evaluation, the user will see an error message:

 > Toppokki internal error: are you trying to use point-free style in a callback function? (see docs/unsafe.md)